samek/linkerd-MethodAndHostLimiter-Identifier/README.md

 Where banThreshold is how many times one ip can access any service in banWindowTime (seconds).
 If it passes banThreshold it will be banned for the duration of banIntervalCleanUp (seconds)

+Currently It's activated only if header contains Cres-Client-IP with the ip value (which is added by our front loadbalancer)